XDagger/xdagj/docs/XDAGJ_A_new_DAG_based_cryptocurrency_en.md

 At the same time, a master block is generated every 64 seconds through PoW, which greatly reduces the transaction confirmation time of decentralized public chains, and can be confirmed in 1 to 2 minutes on average.
 ## Advantages of XDAG

-1. XDAG adopts the DAG + PoW method to break through and solve the limitations of traditional blockchain technology, which can greatly improve the scalability of the blockchain system.
-XDAG has the advantages of decentralization and high TPS while supporting PoW mining.
-XDAG network can still have high TPS under the most decentralized condition, such as PoW consensus, and the transaction volume can reach several thousand TPS.
+1. XDAG employs the DAG + PoW approach as a means of surmounting and resolving the constraints of conventional blockchain technology, thereby significantly amplifying the scalability of the blockchain system.
+XDAG embodies attributes of decentralization and high TPS while maintaining support for PoW mining.
+The XDAG network is capable of achieving high TPS even under highly decentralized conditions such as with PoW consensus, with transaction volume reaching several thousand TPS.

-Theoretically, the DAG approach allows for unlimited trading blocks between Main Blocks, but the actual situation still depends on network transmission speed and equipment performance on the network.
-The peak transaction volume has reached several thousand TPS, but due to network and hardware conditions, the transaction limit has not been measured.
+In theory, the DAG methodology enables vast trading blocks between Main Blocks, but the actual situation is still contingent on network transmission swiftness and network equipment performance.
+Peak transaction volume has reached several thousand TPS, while the transaction limit has not been gauged due to network and hardware conditions.

-2. Friendly to blockchain technology.
-A block in XDAG is also a transaction, and the address generated by the wallet will also generate a transaction in the network: Block = Transaction = Address.
-Some of the experiments currently done on Bitcoin and ETH can be done on XDAG because the founders have considered these in the design of the operating system.
+2. Modernization of blockchain technology is evident in XDAG.
+A block in XDAG is also a transaction, and the address generated by the wallet creates a transaction in the network: Block = Transaction = Address.
+With the founders' thoughtful consideration in designing the operating system, some of the ongoing experiments in Bitcoin and ETH can be realized in XDAG.

-3. Fast block generation, fast transfer, and no commission.
-Thanks to the characteristics of the infrastructure DAG technology, XDAG is currently set to generate a block every 64 seconds, the transfer can take about 3 minutes to the account, and the fee is zero.
-This is in the case of PoW decentralization, to achieve high TPS and fast transfer.
+3. Rapid block generation, swift transfer, and no commission.
+The infrastructure of DAG technology affords XDAG a block generation rate of every 64 seconds, with transfer usually completed within approximately 3 minutes and commission fees at zero.
+This is achievable in the state of PoW decentralization to achieve high TPS and prompt transfer.

-4. XDAG can achieve financial security, with no black hole address.
-All wallet addresses and transaction records in XDAG are blocks, so as long as there is a wallet, the wallet address must exist in the main network.
-If you try to transfer money to a non-existent address, it will fail, so there is no problem of transferring to a black hole address.
+4. XDAG can achieve financial security, absent of black hole addresses.
+As every wallet address and transaction record in XDAG are blocks, every wallet must exist in the main network, ensuring that in the situation where an attempt is made to transfer funds to a non-existent address, such endeavours will fail, assuring no issue of transfer to a black hole address.

-5. Originality of XDAG.
-The implementation of DAG+PoW in XDAG is groundbreaking and the earliest (Note: check the time through BitcoinTalk's Genesis post), and the code is original.
+5. Originality is intrinsic to XDAG.
+The implementation of DAG + PoW in XDAG is revolutionary and pioneering, being the earliest (Note: validate time through BitcoinTalk's Genesis post), with original code.
 XDAG provides C language and Java.

-6. Truly community-driven.
+6. Authentically community-driven.
 No project sponsor, no pre-mining, no ICO.
-Every XDAG is mined and mined out by miners fairly.
-The community team is made up of enthusiasts from different countries, together driving the evolution of XDAG.
+Every XDAG is mined and extracted by miners in a fair distribution.
+The volunteer-based community team is composed of enthusiasts from around the world, propelling the evolution of XDAG.

-7. ASIC resistance and CPU mining.
-XDAG adopts the RandomX mining algorithm to attract more CPU users to join mining, which provides more fairness.
+7. XDAG affirms ASIC resistance and CPU mining.
+By adopting the RandomX mining algorithm, greater numbers of CPU users are incentivized to engage in mining, henceforth promoting fairness.

-With these advantages, XDAG can support many decentralized scenario applications, allowing more applications to be ported to XDAG, free from the pain of congestion and high fees of other public chains.
+XDAG exemplifies support for numerous decentralized scenario applications, allowing for seamless porting of more applications to the XDAG network, bearing freedom from congestion and prohibitive fees associated with other public chains.
-## XDAG Community
+## The XDAG Community

-XDAG enthusiasts have set up a community autonomy team, which has gone from geek free development to orderly advancement.
-XDAG is making rapid progress, one step at a time, and the community is getting stronger and stronger.
+XDAG enthusiasts have established an autonomous community team that has progressed from freeform development to methodical advancement.
+In a step-by-step process, XDAG achieves rapid advancement, all the while with the community growing ever stronger.

-Currently, the XDAG community autonomy team comprises more than 20 members from around the world, including those working on XDAG JAVA/C, PC wallet, Android wallet, IOS wallet, mining algorithm, mining software, network protocols, community website, testnet, community operations, and other different tasks.
+Presently, the XDAG community autonomy team comprises over 20 members spanning the globe, with each member working on diverse aspects, such as XDAG JAVA/C, PC wallet, Android wallet, IOS wallet, mining algorithm, mining software, network protocols, community website, testnet, community operations, and other sundry tasks.

-The workload is still relatively large for an autonomous community, and more XDAG enthusiasts are needed to join the team.
-The community has established a community proposal mechanism (https://trello.com/b/nlSBXa2d/xps) and a developer incentive mechanism.
-You can check the community website at https://xdag.io/ where there is a "Reward Task" to attract more developers to the community.
-Anyone can suggest improvements on XPS and sponsor the development costs.
+Despite the prodigious workload, an autonomous community demands more XDAG enthusiasts to partake in the team.
+The community has formulated a proposal mechanism (https://trello.com/b/nlSBXa2d/xps), as well as an incentivization mechanism, enticing more developers to join the community by utilizing the "Reward Task" featured on the community website at https://xdag.io/.
+Anyone may propose improvements on XPS and sponsor development costs.
 Here's an example:

 ![](img/xdag/XDAG_eighteenth.png)